 We now illustrate the evolution of the SCC and each natural capital over time.
-The economy is projected to grow at a 3 percent annual growth rate in human capital from 2018 to 2100.
-From 2100 to 2200, this growth is halted and human capital is maintained at the 2100 level to allow the model to converge.
+The economy is projected to grow at a 3 percent annual growth rate in human capital from 2018 to 2125.

 Figure 4 shows the dynamics of aggregate output, temperature, and the SCC for both model specifications.